chef/chef-web-docs/chef_master/source/upgrade_server.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/upgrade_server.rst>`__

-The following sections describe the upgrade process for Chef server 12.
+The following sections describe the upgrade process for Chef Server 12.

-.. note:: Be sure to back up the Chef server data before starting the upgrade process.
+.. note:: Be sure to back up the Chef Infra Server data before starting the upgrade process.

 From Chef Server 12
 =====================================================
-There are three upgrade scenarios for upgrades from earlier versions of Chef server 12 to a newer version of Chef server 12:
+There are three upgrade scenarios for upgrades from earlier versions of Chef Server 12 to a newer version of Chef Server 12:

 * `Standalone </upgrade_server.html#standalone>`__
 * `High availability </upgrade_server.html#high-availability>`__
 * `Tiered </upgrade_server.html#tiered>`__

-.. note:: As of version 12.14, Chef server will not render passwords outside of the ``/etc/opscode`` directory by default.
-If you are not using any Chef server add-ons, or you're using the latest add-on versions, you can set ``insecure_addon_compat`` to ``false`` in ``/etc/opscode/chef-server.rb``.
-With this option set to ``false``, Chef server writes all credentials to a single location.
-Note that this setting should only be applied after both the Chef server and its add-ons have been upgraded to compatible versions.
+.. note:: As of version 12.14, Chef Server will not render passwords outside of the ``/etc/opscode`` directory by default.
+If you are not using any Chef Infra Server add-ons, or you're using the latest add-on versions, you can set ``insecure_addon_compat`` to ``false`` in ``/etc/opscode/chef-server.rb``.
+With this option set to ``false``, Chef Infra Server writes all credentials to a single location.
+Note that this setting should only be applied after both the Chef Infra Server and its add-ons have been upgraded to compatible versions.

-        For additional information on this change, including a list of supported add-on versions, see `Chef Server Credentials Management </server_security.html#chef-server-credentials-management>`_.
+        For additional information on this change, including a list of supported add-on versions, see `Chef Infra Server Credentials Management </server_security.html#chef-server-credentials-management>`_.

 Standalone
 -----------------------------------------------------
 This section describes the upgrade process for a standalone configuration.
 The upgrade process will require downtime equal to the amount of time it takes to stop the server, run dpkg or RPM Package Manager, and then upgrade the server.

-To upgrade to Chef server 12 from a standalone Chef server, do the following:
+To upgrade to Chef Server 12 from a standalone Chef Server, do the following:

 #.
 Run the following command to make sure all services are in a sane state.